This profile is intended to provide CUPE members with basic information about the sector they work in from a national

-More than a decade of government funding cuts and/or years with no increase to baseline funding have made social services vulnerable to privatization – either outright or by stealth.
+More than a decade of government funding cuts and/or years with no increase to baseline funding have made social services vulnerable to a variety of methods of privatization.

-Federal and provincial governments have opened the door to the latest form of privatization is the social impact bond (SIB), a market driven investment approach that allows the private sector to profit from social service delivery.
+Federal and provincial governments have opened the door to the latest form of privatization, the social impact bond (SIB).
+SIBs are a market-driven investment approach that allows the private sector to profit from social service delivery.
 Under this model, private investors invest money in a social services project towards achieving targets, as defined by the government and the private sector investor group.
 Targets are often defined in narrow and simplistic ways to make an investment seem attractive.
 When program targets are met, the government pays the investors a return, creating a profit of five to 30 per cent for the investors.
 In this model, governments outsource control of financing, service delivery and follow-up evaluation to the private sector.

 Provincially, Manitoba has launched its first SIB and is soliciting proposals for more.
 Saskatchewan has two SIBs, a home for single mothers and their children, and a project aiming to improve graduation rates for private middle school students.
 Ontario has explored developing SIB pilot projects, and other provincial governments have considered the SIB model for social services.

 The federal Liberal government is currently the biggest promoter of SIBs.
 In 2018, it invested $755 million over 10 years to create the initial social finance fund.
 Through this fund, investors are expected to contribute at least two dollars of private investment for every one dollar of federal money, except for projects involving First Nations, where the government will contribute a higher rate.
 As COVID-19 impacts the amount of donation funds received by many social services organizations, social impact investment groups are pressuring the federal government to speed up the timeline for the distribution of these funds.